croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

 Once the `make_extended_mace.sh` script has constructed the training data file, the training can start.
 To do this, simply put your training set file in the `Training` folder, where the `run_mace.sh` script is, and run it with
 `$ sbatch run_mace.sh`
-Once the training is finished, convert the created `.model` file in the LAMMPS format with the commands
+Once the training is finished, convert the created `.model` file in the LAMMPS format.
+To do this, exit any uenv/venv loaded on a login node, and then run these commands
 ```
+$ salloc -A <your_account> -C gpu -N 1 -t 00:05:00
+$ srun --pty /bin/bash
 $ uenv start --view kokkos lammps/20251210:v2
 $ source my-venv-lammps-mace/bin/activate
 $ python -m mace.cli.create_lammps_model mace.model --format=mliap